mdoege/pycalc/README.md

 ## PyCalc, a collection of simple calculators in PyGame

-Scientific calculators (using binary internally):
+Three scientific calculators (using binary internally):

     pycalc_light, pycalc_dark, pycalc_lcars